-Employer: <Employer>

-Inspection #: 0

-CSHO Id: <Csho Id>

-Inspection Date: 1/1/2001 Citation Issued: 1/1/2001
+Employer: <Employer> Inspection #: 0 CSHO Id: <Csho Id> Inspection Date: 1/1/2001 Citation Issued: 1/1/2001

-This Penalty Reduction Agreement ("PRA") is made this <Day> day of <Month>, by and between the Utah Occupational Safety & Health Division (UOSH) and <Employer> ("Employer").
+This Penalty Reduction Agreement ("PRA") is made this <Day> day of <Month>, by and between the Utah Occupational Safety & Health Division (UOSH) and Error!
+Reference source not found. ("Employer").
 UOSH and Employer may herein be individually referred to as a "Party" and collectively referenced as the "Parties."

-WHEREAS, the Parties understand and acknowledge that an inspection was performed by a UOSH Compliance Safety and Health Officer (CSHO) or a UOSH Industrial Hygienist (IH) on 1/1/2001, Inspection # 0;
+WHEREAS, the Parties understand and acknowledge that an inspection was performed by a UOSH Compliance Safety and Health Officer (CSHO) or a UOSH Industrial Hygienist (IH) on Error!
+Reference source not found., Inspection # Error!
+Reference source not found.;

-WHEREAS, the parties understand and acknowledge that the CSHO/IH observed violations of safety and health standards during the inspection and issued a Citation and Notification of Penalty (Citation) to Employer on 1/1/2001, which contained an initial proposed penalty in the amount of \$0.00 (Proposed Penalty);
+WHEREAS, the parties understand and acknowledge that the CSHO/IH observed violations of safety and health standards during the inspection and issued a Citation and Notification of Penalty (Citation) to Employer on Error!
+Reference source not found., which contained an initial proposed penalty in the amount of Error!
+Reference source not found.
+(Proposed Penalty);